npisanti/ofxClayblocks/cb_ir_tracker/README.md

 - `filter max Y` : don't send an OSC message based on center position, filters high y boundary
 - `send contours` : send full contour information
 - `simplify contours` : amount of contour simplification before sending OSC
-- `send image' : when it's different than 0 a low res version of the camera image is sent over OSC, enable it just for setting up and then deactivate it to save network bandwidth, 0 is off, 1 is the camera image, 2 the thresholded image
+- `send image` : when it's different than 0 a low res version of the camera image is sent over OSC, enable it just for setting up and then deactivate it to save network bandwidth, 0 is off, 1 is the camera image, 2 the thresholded image

 You can access to this parameters by code (or GUI) from the `ofx::clayblocks::IRTracker` class. the member names for the class are the corresponding name written in camel case.
 The class has also other parameters to change the camera settings and enable a simulation of the blobs when you want to try something without the rpi device.

-The `example_trackers` is an example/demo for the clients of bot this class and `ofx::clayblocks::KinectTracker`, select the one you want to use in `ofApp.h`.
+The `example_trackers` is an example/demo for the clients of both `ofx::clayblocks::IRTracker` and `ofx::clayblocks::KinectTracker`, select the one you want to use in `ofApp.h`.